XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-transfer-nfts.md

 ---
 html: py-transfer-nfts.html
 parent: nfts-using-python.html
+seo:
-blurb: Use a Python test harness to create and accept NFT buy and sell offers.
+    description: Use a Python test harness to create and accept NFT buy and sell offers.
 labels:
   - Quickstart
   - Tokens